-Rice-cell cocktail kills cancer cells, leaves normal cells aloneJanuary 14th, 2013 by Marcia Goodrich in Cancer /
+Rice-cell cocktail kills cancer cells, leaves normal cells aloneJanuary 14, 2013 by Marcia Goodrich in Medicine & Health / Cancer

 (Medical Xpress)—Juice from rice cells knocked out two kinds of human cancer cells as well or better than the potent anti-cancer drug Taxol in lab tests conducted by a Michigan Technological University scientist.
 Plus, it did something extra: it played nice with normal cells.

 Biologist Ramakrishna Wusirika and his team made their anti-cancer cocktail with blobs of rice stem-cells called calli, which they cultured in their lab using seeds of the garden-variety rice plant Oryza sativa.
 Then they collected secretions from these calli and applied them to colon and kidney cancer cells in the lab.